novatel/novatel_oem7_driver/src/novatel_oem7_driver/doc/getting_started/binary_installation.rst

 The instructions to build from the source code are bundled with the code provided on GitHub `here <https://github.com/novatel/novatel_oem7_driver>`__.

 .. note::
-   The official branches on GitHub intended for use are named after the distribution they support, e.g. Use branch Jazy to build the driver for ROS2 Jazzy
+   The official branches on GitHub intended for use are named after the distribution they support, e.g. Use branch jazzy to build the driver for ROS2 Jazzy